 Be recognised by national and global health policy makers

-Have a case study published on your solution
+Have a case study published on their solution

 Be featured in a WHO/TDR film on social innovation in Uganda